LingboTang/LearningFiles/batch_parallel_py/README.md

     **Usage Command Line Example:**

+    `python2 -OO parallel_exec.py`

-    `python batch_exec.py -s 2 -t 1 -r 1 -m 0 -a 0`, note that you might want to change `python` to `python3` or `python2` depends on your OS settings.
+    `python2 -OO batch_exec.py -s 2 -t 1 -r 1 -m 0 -a 0 -f 4 -d 3 -u 30 -n 5`, now I locked python interpreter to python2, `-OO` is for compiler optimization.

 2. **batch_exec.py:**

     This script will execute the main part of this package `myParsePDB.py`.
 It will take the input from `parallel_exec.py` and then it will pass the options to execute `myParsePDB.py` depends on the options passed in by `parallel_exec.py`.
 The output files are generated under each separated output directory.
 Because the generating process is running in loops (lower_bound, upper_bound, stepsize), each output file will contain the info only for that step.
 So the output file has a format: `<input_file_name>_OUT_Rotate_Angle_<angle>_strand_<strand>.pdb` or `<input_file_name>_OUT_Move_Trans_<translation>_strand_<strand>.pdb`.

-    Now, I'll explain how to set the options:
+    Now, I'll explain how to set the options if you want to change the command lines here:

     * The `-i` or `--ifile` will take the input file